 We are also extremely grateful to the following who have provided their services for free or at a reduced cost:

-Dodd & Co, Accountants; Arnsion Heelis, Solicitors; Jili Allen Creative; Three Peaks Web Design; Mike and Gary Mole, builders and joiners;
+Dodd & Co, Accountants; Arnison Heelis, Solicitors; Jili Allen Creative; Three Peaks Web Design; Mike and Gary Mole, builders and joiners;

-Cubby Signs; Simon Bentley and Steven Benson, electricians; Mia Lympany; Helen Holland.
+Cubby Signs; Simon Bentley and Steven Benson, electricians; Mia Lympany; Shannon Williams; Helen Holland.